A urinary tract infection (UTI) can happen at any time, when you least expect it, leaving you wondering how the heck it happened in the first place.

 Second Offender: Synthetic Fabrics

 Synthetics are not generally a good match for our genital area.
 Common synthetic fabrics include:

 These fabrics defy the laws of living and exist without breathing.
 This means also means they help create the ideal conditions for bacteria to grow and give you a UTI.
 Don’t be fooled by synthetic underwear claiming to have cotton in the crotch area either!
 There’s still a good chance enough moisture, and bacteria can even become trapped and cause urinary irritation.

 Shapewear is everywhere these days.
-Your friends at Greater Pittston Urology will tell you that they can lead to an increased risk for UTIs, but it’s for a different reason than you might think.
+They can lead to an increased risk for UTIs, but it’s for a different reason than you might think.
 If you or someone you know has squeezed into some shapewear, you know how challenging it can make it to urinate.
 So, what do you do?
 You hold it.
 And then you hold it some more.
 This can cause a UTI and even more body torture than just having to wear the shapewear in the first place.